-- (A) The "Grant Date" is the effective date of the special retention RSU award.
-The "Date of Action" is the date the value of the award was approved. - (B) This column reflects the threshold, target and maximum payout opportunity under the 2013 APIP set by the Committee on February 20, 2013.
-The actual APIP payout, which was based on 2013 performance and paid in April 2014, is presented in the Summary Compensation Table in column (E).
-The APIP measures and weightings for 2013 were adjusted earnings per share 40%; operating cash flow 40%; and revenue growth (at constant currency) 20%.
-Threshold payout was determined based on achieving the revenue growth performance measure only at the minimum performance level.
+- (B) This column reflects the threshold, target and maximum payout opportunity under the 2014 APIP set by the Committee on February 20, 2014.
+The actual APIP payout, which was based on 2014 performance and paid in April 2015, is presented in the Summary Compensation Table in column (E).
+The APIP measures and weightings for 2014 were adjusted earnings per share 50%; revenue growth (at constant currency) 30%; and operating cash flow 20%.
+Threshold payout was determined based on achieving the operating cash flow performance measure only at the minimum performance level.
 If threshold performance was not achieved on any of the performance measures, there would be no APIP payout.
-See the Summary Compensation Table, footnote (E), for additional information regarding the actual payout of these awards. - (C) The threshold, target and maximum payout opportunity for the 2013 E-LTIP, the value of stock awards and the methodology for determining the number of shares were approved by the Committee on February 20, 2013.
-The value for Ms. Mikells was approved by the Board of Directors when she was elected to the position of CFO on March 26, 2013.
-However, because the 2013 E-LTIP "target" performance shares were not granted until January 1, 2014, these awards are not reflected in the table above, pursuant to SEC rules, and will be reported in the "Estimated Future Payout Under Equity Incentive Awards" columns in the Grants of Plan Based Awards Table in our 2015 proxy statement.
+See the Summary Compensation Table, footnote (E), for additional information regarding the actual payout of these awards. - (C) The threshold, target and maximum payout opportunity for the 2013 and 2014 E-LTIP awards and the methodology for determining the number of shares were approved by the Committee on February 20, 2013 and February 20, 2014, respectively.
+The number of shares at target for these awards was determined by dividing the approved values of the respective awards by the closing stock price on the grant date and rounding the number of shares up to the nearest share.
+The closing stock price for these awards follows: 2013 E-LTIP \$12.17; 2014 E-LTIP \$12.38.